What is lazy keto? And is lazy keto right for you?

-One of the most surprising benefits my clients have benefited from have been reduction of (some elimination of!) hot flashes and night sweats.
-All by following a strict keto diet and tracking their glucose ketone index.
+One of the most surprising benefits my clients have, is the reduction of (or the elimination of!) hot flashes and night sweats.
+All by following a strict keto diet and tracking their Glucose Ketone Index.

-If you want to track your keto macros, I recommend using the cronometer app!
-It’s super easy to use and I like it much better than other apps because it uses the USDA database for nutrition and it doesn’t allow just anyone to add a food that the whole world can see (you can still add foods and recipes just visible to yourself though!).
+If you want to track your keto macros, I recommend using the Cronometer app!
+It’s super easy to use.
+Additionally, I like it much better than other apps because it uses the USDA database for nutrition, and it doesn’t allow just anyone to add a food that the whole world can see (you can still add foods and recipes just visible to yourself though!).

-Reverse dieting means that a client came to me eating a severely low caloric intake, or were eating at a caloric deficit and we will be slowly increasing their macros to minimize any fat gain while increasing their basal metabolic rate.
+Reverse dieting means that a client came to me eating a severely low caloric intake or was eating at a caloric deficit, and we will be slowly increasing their macros to minimize any fat gain while increasing their basal metabolic rate.

 The definition of lazy keto is open to interpretation.
-To me, I feel that the term lazy keto refers to intuitively eating a low carb, moderate protein and high fat diet without tracking macros.
+I feel that the term lazy keto refers to intuitively eating a low carb, moderate protein, and high fat diet without tracking macros.

 - Starchy vegetables (potatoes, peas, corn, lima beans, some squashes)